amine-abdelli/mkv-to-mp4-converter/README.md

 ## How It Works

-### French Audio Priority
+### French Audio Priority with All Languages Available

 The converter automatically:
-1. Probes the input file to detect all audio tracks
+1. Probes the input file to detect all audio tracks and subtitles
-2. Identifies French audio tracks (language codes: `fra`, `fre`, `fr`)
+2. Identifies French audio/subtitle tracks (language codes: `fra`, `fre`, `fr`)
-3. Reorders audio streams to place French first
+3. Reorders audio streams to place French first (same for subtitles)
 4. Sets the French track as default with proper disposition flags
-5. Includes all other audio tracks as alternatives
+5. **Includes ALL other audio tracks and subtitles** with their original language metadata preserved
+6. All tracks remain selectable in QuickTime Player via **Présentation → Langues** (audio) or **Présentation → Sous-titres** (subtitles)

+**Important**: French is set as the default track, but you can easily switch to any other available language using QuickTime's menu.
+All language labels are preserved from the original file.

 ### QuickTime Compatibility